pmarathe25/Project-Vyasa/README.md

 The format must conform to the following rules:

 - Sections must be separated by a single blank line.

+- For each verse, the first section must indicate the verse number(s).
+  If the section includes more than one verse, the range of verses may be specified using a dash to separate the start and end verse numbers.

 - There must not be any blank lines within a section